-ach year I am hired to go to Washington, DC, with the eighth grade class from Clinton, WI where I grew up, to videotape their trip.
-I greatly enjoy visiting our nation's capital and I always take some special memories back with me.
+ach year my video production company is hired to go to Washington, D.C. with the eighth grade class from Clinton, Wisconsin where I grew up, to videotape their trip.
+I greatly enjoy visiting our nation's capitol, and each year I take some special memories back with me.
 This fall's trip was especially memorable.
-On the last night of our trip, we stopped at the Iwo Iima memorial.
-This memorial is the largest bronze statue in the world and depicts one of the most famous photographs in history - that of the six brave soldiers raising the American Flag at the top of a rocky hill on the island of Iwo Jima, Japan, during WWII.
-Over 100 students and chaperones piled off the busses and headed towards the memorial.
-I noticed a solitary figure at the base of the statue and, as I got closer he asked, 'Where are you guys from?'
-I told him that we were from Wisconsin.
-'Hey, I'm a cheese head, too!
-Come gather around, Cheese heads and I will tell you a story.'
-It was James Bradley, who just happened to be in Washington, DC to speak at the memorial the following day.
-He was there that evening to say good night to his dad, who had passed away.
-He was just about to leave when he saw the busses pull up.
-I videotaped him as he spoke to us and received his permission to share what he said from my videotape.
-It is one thing to tour the incredible monuments filled with history in Washington, D. C. but it is quite another to get the kind of insight we received that night.
-When all had grouped around, he humbly began to speak.
+On the last night of our trip, we stopped at the Iwo Jima memorial.
+This memorial is the largest bronze statue in the world and depicts one of the most famous photographs in history -- that of the six brave men raising the American flag at the top of Mount Surabachi on the Island of Iwo Jima, Japan during WW II.
+Over one hundred students and chaperones piled off the buses and headed towards the memorial.
+I noticed a solitary figure at the base of the statue, and as I got closer he asked, "What's your name and where are you guys from?
+I told him that my name was Michael Powers and that we were from Wisconsin.
+"Hey, I'm a Cheese head, too!
+Come gather around Cheese heads, and I will tell you a story."
+James Bradley just happened to be in Washington, D.C. to speak at the memorial the following day.
+He was there that night to say good-night to his dad, who had previously passed away, but whose image is part of the statue.
+He was just about to leave when he saw the buses pull up.
+I videotaped him as he spoke to us, and received his permission to share what he said from my videotape.
+It is one thing to tour the incredible monuments filled with history in Washington, D.C. but it is quite another to get the kind of insight we received that night.
+When all had gathered around he reverently began to speak.
+Here are his words from that night:

-My name is James Bradley and I'm from Antigo, Wisconsin.
-My dad is on that statue and I wrote a book called 'Flags of Our Fathers.'
-It is the story of the six boys in bronze you see behind me, raising the flag.
+"My name is James Bradley and I'm from Antigo, Wisconsin.
+My dad is on that statue, and I just wrote a book called Flags of Our Fathers which is #5 on the New York Times Best Seller list right now.
+It is the story of the six boys you see behind me.
+Six boys raised the flag.
 The first guy putting the pole in the ground is Harlon Block.
 Harlon was an all-state football player.
 He enlisted in the Marine Corps with all the senior members of his football team.
-They were off to play another type of game.
-A game called 'War.'
-Unfortunately, it didn't turn out to be a game.
-Harlon, at the age of 21, died with his intestines in his hands.
-I don't say that to gross you out, I say that because there are people who stand in front of this statue and talk about the glory of war.
-You guys need to know that most of the boys in Iwo Jima were 17, 18 and 19 years old - and it was so hard that the ones who did make it home never even would talk to their families about it.
-(He pointed to the statue) 'You see this next guy?
+They were off to play another type of game, a game called "War."
+But it didn't turn out to be a game.
+Harlon, at the age of twenty-one, died with his intestines in his hands.
+I don't say that to gross you out; I say that because there are generals who stand in front of this statue and talk about the glory of war.
+You guys need to know that most of the boys in Iwo Jima were 17, 18, and 19 years old.
+You see this next guy?
 That's Rene Gagnon from New Hampshire.
-If you took Rene's helmet off at the moment this photo was taken and looked in the webbing of that helmet, you would find a photograph ... a photograph of his girlfriend.
-Rene put that in there for protection because he was scared.
+If you took Rene's helmet off at the moment this photo was taken, and looked in the webbing of that helmet, you would find a photograph of his girlfriend.
+Rene put that in there for protection, because he was scared.
 He was 18 years old.
-It was just boys who won the battle of Iwo Jima.
-Boys - not old men.
+Boys won the battle of Iwo Jima.
+Boys.
+Not old men.